Table of Contents Show

 More Individual AttentionMore Individual Attention

-These firms are much smaller, meaning that each agent’s contribution makes a difference to the company’s bottom line.
-They tend to spend more time showing the ropes to new agents.
+These firms are much smaller, meaning each agent’s contribution affects the company’s bottom line.
+Therefore, they tend to spend more time showing new agents the ropes.

 Less Competition for LeadsLess Competition for Leads

-Since fewer people are working at the firm than at a large brokerage, the competition for leads is much less intense.
+Since fewer people work at the firm than at a large brokerage, the competition for leads is much less intense.
 As a result, it’s standard for experienced agents to let the newbies handle most prospects.

 More FlexibilityMore Flexibility